junokili/Surabaya-Kita/README.md

  evident by the plus icon, that on click displays the detailed event information, such as date, time, location, etc. By hiding this information it keeps the site cleaner.
  On loading the Home page, only the events organized by Surabaya Kita are displayed with a button to the Events page.
-On the Events page only the events happening in the current month are displayed, with an expandable div for All Events, to keep the pages cleaner.
+On the Events page only the events happening in the current month are displayed initially, with an expandable div for All Events, to keep the pages cleaner.

  The forms for creating and editing events, signing up and editing the user profile are clear and simple with a defensive design shown by warning signs and a red underline that turns green when validated.
- All buttons have text and icons to make their actions clear.Forms also use the card styling.
+ All buttons have text and icons to make their actions clear.
+Forms also use card styling.

 **Icons**
- Icons are used to reduce text throughout the site, in the events cards, and all the forms.
+ Icons are used to reduce text, in the events cards, and all the forms.
-They have been chosen for their obvious meaning, but have been tooltipped for the user's assistance.
+They have been chosen for their obvious meaning, but some have been tooltipped for the user's assistance.

 ### Wireframes

 A series of wireframes have been generated for desktop, tablet and mobile views.
 The idea of the site was smaller when the wireframes were first created, however, the general colour scheme (but not the specific colours), and the overall layout (e.g. using cards for the events and categories, the footer) has remained the same.
+ Wireframes can be found here https://github.com/junokili/Surabaya-Kita/tree/master/static/images/mock_ups

 ## Features